Showing Available Security Updates with DNF

 If you want to perform an in-depth security scan, you might be happy to know that initial Lynis patches have been applied to support DNF.
 It will gather installed packages, vulnerable packages, and perform an integrity check of the package database.

 Any of the commands (not) working for you?
-Let it know in the comments!
+Let it know!

 Feedback